iHacketh/freepy/README.md

 *The FreeSWITCH event socket module only listens on IP address 127.0.0.1 by default.
 Please make sure if FreeSWITCH is on a different machine that you bind the event socket module to the LAN IP.*

+*Information on the state machines used by FreePy can be found @ [Declarative FSMs](https://github.com/thomasquintana/declarative-fsm)*

 Contributions
 -------------